 Through remix work with UK based world music label Melt2000, Lynne met preeminent Brazilian musicians Flora Purim and Airto Moreira who were instrumental in her move to Los Angeles, where her first years were spent immersed in world music mixed with jazz and electronica.

 In 2001, Lynne met Canadian recording artist KD Lang, with whom she developed a creative partnership that culminated in two gold records presented for Lang’s Nonesuch releases, Watershed and Recollections.

-Over the past two years, she has been behind the board engineering for projects with multiple Grammy award-winning producer Larry Klein, including with such legendary musicians as Booker T. Jones, Wayne Shorter and Diana Reeves, Lizz Wright, JD Souther and Billy Childs.
+Over the past few years, she has also been behind the board engineering for projects with multiple Grammy award-winning producer Larry Klein, including with such legendary musicians as Booker T. Jones, Wayne Shorter, Diana Reeves, Lizz Wright, JD Souther.
+Lemar and Billy Childs.
 Consequently, her resumé has expanded to encompass work with labels including Universal, Decca, Warner Bros, and Blue Note and earned her a gold a platinum record for her work on Canadian artist Bobby Bazini's 'Where I Belong'.

-Lynne has strong working relationships with an international community of world class players, arrangers, programmers and artists across a variety of genres.
+She has a strong working relationships with an international community of world class session players, arrangers, programmers and artists across a variety of genres.
 Through this network and her intimate knowledge of LA’s finest recording spaces, she is expert in finding the right combination of musicians and studios tailored to the needs of each individual project.